5eunji/Final-project-G3/README.md

 ## 📱 Activity:

 Use TTS to play dialogue between Romeo and Juliet.
-Focus on tone, intonation, and expression.
+(Focus on tone, intonation, and expression.)

 ## 👨‍🏫 Teacher's Role:

-Play the TTS dialogues.
+1. Play the TTS dialogues.

-The teacher creates a Google Drive to collect recording. - Students drop down recording files via QR code.
+2. The teacher creates a Google Drive to collect recording.

-Later, the class reviews the recordings together.
+3. Later, the class reviews the recordings together.

 ## [Romeo & Juliet dialogue]